jg-digital-media/jgdm-woocommerce-selectors/README.md

                     .product_type_simple {

-                        // Add to basket button selector
+                        // Note: Add to basket button selector as an anchor element

                     }